jordanmor/tts-dashboard-project/README.md

 **Build**

 Run `ng build` to build the project.
 The build artifacts will be stored in the folder `../docs/` located in the main project's root directory.
-Use the `--prod` flag for a production build.

 In order for the build files to be saved in the `../docs` folder located outside the angular directory, the normal build output path has been changed in the `angular.json` file settings to the following:
 - outputPath set to ../docs